-Conscious creation is the process whereby the intentional concentration of mind on a mental image gives rise to the manifestation of that mental image into form in the 3D world.
+Conscious creation is the process whereby the intentional concentration of one's mind on a mental image gives rise to the manifestation of that image into form in the 3D world.
 There are essentially three axioms upon which conscious creation rests.
 The first is that the underlying substance of the Universe is energy, and more specifically Mind.
 The second is that everything vibrates at different rates of vibration or frequencies and that like-vibration attracts like-vibration.
-And the third is that all things visible and invisible are manifested through Universal Mind and thinking, whether conscious or not, is the creative activity of Universal Mind that gives rise to form.
+And the third is that all things visible and invisible are manifested through Universal Mind.
+And thinking, whether conscious or not, is the creative activity of Universal Mind that gives rise to form.

 Once again, the first axiom of conscious creation is that the underlying substance of the Universe is energy, or more specifically Mind or Consciousness where the terms are used interchangeably.
 It is the first of the seven Universal Laws, namely the Law of Mentalism that states everything—be it a grain of sand, a thought, or a human being—is Mind.
 You do not have a mind—your underlying essence is Mind.
 And more specifically your mind is one with the One Universal Mind of the All-Powerful Absolute.